awsdocs/amazon-connect-admin-guide/doc_source/tasks.md

 + Follow\-up with a customer via a call\.
 + Complete actions in a business\-specific system, such as processing a customer claim in an insurance application\.

+Currently, Amazon Connect Tasks can be used in compliance with [GDPR](http://aws.amazon.com/compliance/gdpr-center) and is pending additional certifications held by Amazon Connect\.

 ## What is a task?<a name="what-is-a-task"></a>

 A *task* is a unit of work that an agent must complete\.
 This includes work that may have originated in external applications\.
 It's routed, prioritized, assigned, and tracked just like voice and chat\.